Capital Investment Definition

 Disadvantages of Capital Investment

-- Resorting to Borrowing – It is often noted that the capital being the lifeblood of any business, may not be sufficient to take care of the requirements or day to day operations.
-Hence it becomes imperative that the entrepreneur resorts to sources of debt financing to keep his business afloat.
-It will put the owner under further stress of debt since it has to be owed back to the lender along with interest.
+- Resorting to Borrowing – The capital is the lifeblood of any business that may not be sufficient to meet the requirements or day-to-day operations.
+Hence, it becomes imperative that the entrepreneur resorts to sources of debt financing to keep his business afloat.
+It will put the owner under further debt stress since it has to be owed back to the lender and interest.

 - Possibility of Failure – Businesses are usually a risky venture altogether.
-A small mistake or miscalculation may cost the entrepreneur everything that he ever invested.
+A small mistake or miscalculation may cost the entrepreneur everything he ever invested.
 Sometimes even due to market circumstances, a business may fail and even declare bankruptcy.
-Thus it will take away the jobs along the way.
+Thus, it may take away jobs along the way.

 - Psychological Stress – All business involves an element of risk.
-An entrepreneur, even though on vacation, may continuously worry about his capital investments in his business.
-He may be required to attend all the phone calls, be it late at night, or even on vacation.
-He/she may be required to be the first to come to the office and the last to leave.
+Even though on vacation, an entrepreneur may continuously worry about his capital investments in his company.
+He may be required to attend to all the phone calls, be it late at night or even on vacation.
+They may be required to be the first to come to the office and the last to leave.
 The work-life balance may go haywire.
 All of this may have a bearing on the psychological and mental peace of the capital investor.